thinkjs/www.thinkjs.org/view/en/doc/2.0/thinkjs_command.md

 ## Thinkjs Command

-After installing thinkjs module globally, there should be the thinkjs command in your system.
+After installing thinkjs module globally, there should be the thinkjs commands in your system.
 Run the command `thinkjs -h` in your terminal to get more detailed introduction.

 ```text
   Usage: thinkjs [command] <options ...>